 I was born into Christian Science (third generation on both sides of the family), and I was at least nominally a Christian Scientist for 42 years–with one brief period of departure in my late teens/early 20s.
 My final departure from Christian Science started in late 2009 and was largely completed (emotionally) by the end of 2010.
-My last official connection with the Church or any Christian Science-related activity was severed in 2011.
+My last official connection with the Church or any Christian Science-related activity was ended in 2011.

 Do you maintain any friendships or other connections with Christian Scientists?

 Yes, however I don’t have regular contact with any of them–somewhat because most of my Christian Scientist friends live a large distance from where I live now, however some people have distanced themselves from me because I’ve left the faith.
 I have had some formerly close friends completely end contact with me since I’ve left Christian Science.
-I have almost no contact with anyone in the small Christian Science community that exists where I live now, many of whom were close friends of my parents.
+I have no contact with anyone in the small Christian Science community that exists where I live now, many of whom were close friends of my parents.

 Do you have any family members who are Christian Scientists?

 No; most of my aunts and uncles, despite all having been raised in Christian Science, left it early in their lives (before having children) with the exception of two (one each on my mother’s and father’s side of the family), and consequently only a few of my cousins were raised in it or even ever attended a Christian Science Sunday School.
 Those who were raised in Christian Science all left when they were finished Sunday School or earlier.
 My family members are either ambivalent or hostile towards Christian Science.
 None are supportive of it.

 Where do you live and work?